dogcomplex/ComfyUI-LOKI/documentation/NODE_SPECIFICATIONS.md

   - `TOKEN`: which is a unique identifier among all nodes, intended to be short and memorable to users.
 It is highly recommended that it start with (or entirely consist of) one or more EMOJIS which intuitively describe it.
 The `TOKEN` *may* be the emoji(s) with additional short text, e.g. `"🔍✋Detect"` for a node that searches for hands in an image. `TOKEN` should not include whitespace (use underscores sparingly instead).
   - `EMOJI_ICON`: which is a single emoji that visually represents the node's functionality but is non-unique (unlike the `TOKEN`).
 This is used as a default/fallback for the node's icon in the UI.
   - `RECIPE`: which takes the form of `<input tokens> => <output tokens>` and describes the node's functionality in a concise manner.
 Note pass-through tokens are just included on both sides.
 Try to use the canonical `TOKEN` form of inputs/outputs to describe this where applicable.
-  - `X2Y_FORMAT`: which describes the node's functionality in simple terms as if it were a workflow, using the `X2Y_FORMAT.txt` format.
+  - `X2Y_FORMAT`: which describes the node's functionality in simple terms as if it were a workflow, using the `X2Y_FORMAT.txt` format. e.g. T2I_Flux might be used for text-to-image Flux model generation.
+It is suggested (but not required) that this format be used for `<node_name>` to begin with, though `X2Y_FORMAT` might be the capitalized or longer form of it.
   - `ALIASES`: which are alternative names for the node that are not the official name.
   - `TAGS`: which are additional keywords that can be used to find the node in the UIs and searches.
   - `METAPHORS`: which are creative alternative ways to envision the node's functionality from an artistic or conceptual perspective.
 They need not be precise, but should be intuitive to a non-technical audience.